Demo · Build · Transform · Enjoy

 Walls of white wainscotting and contrasting color draw your eye down the hall and anchor framed artwork.

-Adding a tall corner linen cupboard doubled storage and made the room feel bigger.
+Adding a tall corner linen cupboard doubled the storage and made the room feel bigger.